SECONDARY CAMPUS CO-CURRICULAR

 Middle and Senior School Co-Curricular

 As society’s interaction with knowledge evolves, so too have the pedagogies our teachers utilise and the learning events provided.
-Our students are given opportunities to explore, analyse and create in addition to traditional academic methods of memorisation and repetition of foundational skills. including sports, music, the performing arts, debating and Pedal Prix.
+Our students are given opportunities to explore, analyse and create in addition to traditional academic methods of memorisation and repetition of foundational skills.
+Some of the many activities available include sports, music, the performing arts, debating and Pedal Prix.

-During the Middle School years, Students also have the opportunity to participate in international tours, including ‘The Journey’ to Vietnam, and a cultural language tour to Japan.
-In addition to the use of technology, our students are exposed to 21st Century learning experiences, including the Creativity Week and Ctrl+Alt+Design challenge in Year 8.
+During the Middle School years, students also have the opportunity to participate in international tours, including ‘The Journey’ to Vietnam and a cultural language tour to Japan.
+In addition to the use of technology, our students are exposed to 21st Century learning experiences, including the Ctrl+Alt+Design challenge in Year 8.

 Sports, community service, performing arts and intellectual skills; the co-curricular activities at St John’s Grammar cover the whole spectrum.
 Students can select from a broad range of sporting activities, a specialist music program, and extensive arts programs including band, orchestra, drama and dance.
 Pedal Prix, triathlons, ski trips and the Duke of Edinburgh Awards Scheme are also among the offerings.
 House activities include debating, chess, public speaking and inter-House sports.
-Student opportunities are extensive.
+Student-led clubs are also popular, and if a student interest is not catered for, students are supported by Home Group teachers to set up something new.

 Our co-curricular program is a part of our commitment to developing the wider skill base and learning of our students, widening their perspective and encouraging teamwork, confidence, positive personal interests, initiative and leadership.
 A co-curricular activity furthermore enables students to make new friends, travel to or host intra-school activities and get to know staff better through more casual interaction outside the academic environment.